hortonworks/streamline/webservice/REST-Sample.md

   * POST /api/v1/catalog/feeds
   ```
   {
-    "dataSourceId": <the dataSourceId in POST response while creating DEVICE-B>,
+    "id": <the id in POST response while creating DEVICE-B>,
-    "dataFeedName": "feed2",
+    "name": "feed2",
     "description": "test feed",
     "tags": "tag1",
-    "parserId": <the parserId in POST response while creating DEVICE-B-parser>,
+    "id": <the id in POST response while creating DEVICE-B-parser>,
     "endpoint": "kafka-topic-T1"
   }
   ```
   The *endpoint* specifies the location from where the data feed is received.
 It is possible that multiple devices are pushing the data via the same end point.
 If so, the data source type specifc field values will be used to distingush the data source.
-For e.g, a message with deviceId, version pair `<D1, 1>` would be from `DEVICE-A` and hence would map to `feed1` and be parsed by `DEVICE-A-parser`.
+For e.g, a message with id, version pair `<D1, 1>` would be from `DEVICE-A` and hence would map to `feed1` and be parsed by `DEVICE-A-parser`.

   Also note that a `feed` represents the stream of data produced by a single `datasource`.
 However the same `datasource` can